system76/docs/content/media-production-on-pop.md

 ### Shotcut

 Shotcut is a free, open source, cross-platform video editor.
-Edit your videos with this lightweight editor.
+It has wide format support, various device and transport options, and an intuitive but customizable user interface.

 Install Directly From the Pop!_Shop